theokeist/wmaker/doc/BUILDING_ON_DEBIAN_UBUNTU.md

 The Picom template lands in `/usr/local/share/WindowMaker/Compositors/picom.conf`.
 After installing, open **WPrefs → Animations & Effects**, pick **Picom** as the preferred compositor, enable **window shadows**, and use the **Edit configuration** button if you want to extend the shipped blur or shadow settings.
+Window Maker will create the per-user Picom configuration automatically when you select the compositor or launch the editor, and the editor button honours `$VISUAL`, `$EDITOR`, or falls back to `xdg-open` (installable from `xdg-utils`) so the file opens in your system's default text editor.

 ## Ubuntu 25.10 (Oracular Oriole)